 Michael Brody is vice chair of Winston & Strawn’s intellectual property practice group.
 He concentrates his practice in intellectual property trials.

 Mr. Brody has successfully represented clients with respect to a wide range of technologies, including telecommunications, wired, wireless, cable and optical networking, internetworking, semiconductor and computer design and architecture, engineered substrates, laser optics, LED’s, packaging, finance, and consumer goods.
 Representative clients for whom he has handled matters in the last five years include Cisco Systems, Cox Communications, Comcast Cable Communications, Charter Cable Communications, Time Warner Cable, Dell Computers, Motorola Mobility/Google, Nanya Technologies, Cabot Microelectronics, Chicago Museum of Science and Industry, FieldTurf Tarkett, FreightCar America, Hoya-Pentax Corporation, IPG Photonics, OPTi, Inc., Oreck Corporation, Commisariat À L’Ènergie Atomique and Alternatifs, Soitec, S.A.

 Mr. Brody also has actively assisted clients in managing intellectual property litigation, developing corporate strategies for dealing with the problem of “patent troll” litigation, and for monetizing intellectual property assets, as well as the development of programs for litigation evaluation, planning, budgeting, cost control, and reporting.

-His trial and litigation experience outside of the intellectual property field includes post-acquisition disputes, constitutional litigation, environmental litigation, insurance coverage matters, construction litigation, trust and estate litigation, and tax disputes.
+His experience outside of the intellectual property field includes post-acquisition disputes, constitutional litigation, environmental litigation, insurance coverage matters, construction litigation, trust and estate litigation, and tax disputes.
 Representative non-IP clients have included Illinois Central Railway, Household International, and the governor of the state of Illinois.